Fellowes AutoMax 100MA Review – Micro-Cut Autofeed Shredder

 Pros

-- Pull-out 4.5-gallon bin is easy to empty without making a mess
+- Pull-out 4.5 gallon bin is easy to empty and fits under most office desks

 Cons